-We have been busy developing a new resource that to support people who are isolated or have no access to creative activities due to the current situation.
+We have been busy developing a new resource to support people who are isolated or have no access to creative activities due to the current situation.

 Foam printing plate from pizza foam base